ISO 27001:2022

 9. Assess Handling of Performance Gaps

-Verify that the organization has a process in place to address performance gaps related to information security responsibilities.
+Verify that the organisation has a process in place to address performance gaps related to information security responsibilities.
 Look for evidence of performance reviews, feedback mechanisms, and corrective actions.

 Audit Technique: Interviews with HR and management, review of performance records.